Provably Robust Detection of Out-of-distribution Data (almost) for free: Experiments

 \paragraph{Guaranteed and Adversarial AUC} We use the confidence of the classifier as the feature to discriminate between in- and out-distribution samples.
-While in standard OOD detection one uses the area under the operator-receiver characteristic (AUC) to measure discrimination of in- from out-distribution, in \cite{bitterwolf2020certifiably} they introduced the worst-case AUC (WCAUC) which is defined as the minimal AUC one can achieve if all out-distribution samples are allowed to be perturbed to reach maximal confidence within a certain threat model, which in our case is an $l_\infty$-ball of radius $\epsilon$.
-The AUC and WAUC are then defined as:
+While in standard OOD detection one uses the area under the receiver-operator characteristic (AUC) to measure discrimination of in- from out-distribution, several prior works also study the worst-case AUC (WCAUC) \cite{meinke2020towards,augustin2020adversarial, bitterwolf2020certifiably, chen2020informative,berrada2021verifying}, which is defined as the minimal AUC one can achieve if each out-distribution sample is allowed to be perturbed to reach maximal confidence within a certain threat model, which in our case is an $l_\infty$-ball of radius $\epsilon$.
+Note that an alternative formulation of a worst-case AUC as the worst-case across all samples from the out-distribution would turn out to be uninteresting, since it would necessarily be close to zero even if only a single sample gets assigned high-confidence, so we do not consider this notion here.
+Formally, the AUC and WCAUC of a feature $h:\mathbb{R}^d\rightarrow\mathbb{R}$ are defined as:

-where $p_1, p_2$ are in-resp. out-distribution and with slight abuse of notation the indicator function $\mathds{1}$ returns $1$ if the expression in its argument is true and $0$ otherwise.
-Since the exact evaluation of the WCAUC is computationally infeasible we compute an upper bound on the WCAUC, the adversarial AUC (AAUC), by maximizing the confidence using an adversarial attack inside the $l_\infty$-ball and we compute a lower bound on the WCAUC, the guaranteed AUC (GAUC), by using bounds on the confidence inside the $l_\infty$-ball via IBP.
+where $p_1, p_2$ are in-resp. out-distribution and the indicator function $\mathds{1}$ returns $1$ if the expression in its argument is true and $0$ otherwise.

+For all but one of our baselines, the OOD detecting feature $h$ is the confidence of the classifier.
+Since the exact evaluation of the WCAUC is computationally infeasible, we compute an upper bound and a lower bound on the WCAUC by finding $\underline{h}(z)\leq \max_{\norm{z'-z}_\infty \leq \epsilon} h(z') \leq \bar{h}(z)$.
+We find the upper bound on the WCAUC - the adversarial AUC (AAUC) - by maximizing the confidence using an adversarial attack inside the $l_\infty$-ball (i.e. finding an $\underline{h}$).
+We compute a lower bound on the WCAUC - the guaranteed AUC (GAUC) - by computing upper bounds on the confidence inside the $l_\infty$-ball (i.e. $\bar{h}$) via IBP.
+For non-provable methods, no non-trivial upper bound $\bar{h}<\infty$ is available so their GAUCs are always $0$.
+Note that our threat model is different from adversarial robustness on the in-distribution which neither our method nor the baselines pursue.
+Since practical OOD detection scenarios require the selection of a threshold, we also evaluate the false positive rate (FPR) at 95\% true positive rate and show the results in App.~\ref{App:FPR}.